-Entrepreneurship, Management or Professional Sales.
+Entrepreneurship, Management, Project Management, Professional Sales, or Global Supply Chain & Operations.

 Management Emphasis

 Whether you're interested in a viable career with a small business, honing your leadership skills in your current position, or managing a state-of-the-art operation for a large company, you'll find what you need at LDS Business College.
 This degree prepares you to become a leader of people and processes, a professional salesperson, customer service pro, or an effective employee in a great variety of career opportunities.